 |Weight||55.6 pounds [w/o stand]|

-LG C9 OLED Price and Availability
+LG C9 OLED review: Price and availability

 The C9 OLED comes in three sizes, starting at 55 inches and scaling up to 77 inches.
 Our own review unit sits right between the two, at 65 inches.